 The Doctor of Pharmacy program at the Jefferson College of Pharmacy (JCP) is designed to prepare the student pharmacist for professional practice as a pharmacist.
 In addition to the depth of information learned from courses in the curriculum, students enhance their understanding of this knowledge through direct application and extra-curricular activities.

-Direct application of knowledge occurs in case-based learning, experiential opportunities, and through inter-professional education opportunities.
+Direct application of knowledge occurs in case-based learning, experiential opportunities, and through interprofessional education opportunities.

-JCP students gain direct hands on experience in pharmacies every semester; the first beginning early in the first semester.
+JCP students gain direct hands-on experience in pharmacies every semester; the first beginning early in the first semester.
 Each semesters learning experience is set in a different practice setting allowing Jefferson students maximum exposure to future practice options.

 Read more at: